kabizzle/Time-Management/Documents/plan.md

     Checkpoint 2 - Graphical interface should be completed, unittesting started

 - 23.04.2022
-    Documentatio should be completed, more testing in progress, graphical interface being refined
+    Documentation should be completed, more testing in progress, graphical interface being refined

 -  3.05.2022
     Program should be fully completed and uploaded to submitted to A+